coraliemuller/metanetmap/docs/inp_out_mapping.rst

       - Duplicates (same metabolite matched multiple entries)
       - Matches resulting from post-processing (enabled when partial matching is active), such as:
-        - CHEBI ontology expansion
+        - ChEBI ontology expansion
-        - INCHIKEY simplification
+        - InChIKey simplification
         - Enantiomer removal

       These matches require manual review and are also logged in detail.